 Personal Branding Ad

-Real estate Facebook ads where your personal branding is the main feature only work if you’re already an established agent, or willing to spend a lot on advertising to establish your brand.
-If your ad is simply a photo of yourself, your logo, and a description of your experience, it will not convince anyone to click on it unless they’ve already had previous experience with your brand.
+Suppose your ad is simply a photo of yourself, your logo, and a description of your experience.
+In that case, it will not convince anyone to click on it unless they’ve already had previous experience with your brand.

 Using Boosted Posts

-Boosting your posts is not a good strategy to get leads, because boosting is primarily a way to get more engagement.
-This means you will mostly get likes, comments, and shares, but won’t get very many actual leads.
+Boosting your posts is not a good strategy to get leads because it’s primarily a way to get more engagement.
+This means you will mostly get likes, comments, and shares but won’t get very many actual leads.

 While Boosted Posts seems like a simple way to create an effective ad and get noticed, you won’t get anyone’s actual information.
 Boosting is more of a branding strategy and should only be considered when you’ve already established a solid lead generation ad campaign.